neexal/python-basic-projects/README.md

   This project consists of terminal based random password generator as well as a GUI based application of the same code.
 Imports Used: string, random, tkinter

 3) Image to Text Convertor
    This project consists of terminal based Image to Text Convertor as well as a GUI based application of the same code.
 Imports Used : pytesseract, os, PIL, tkinter

+4) Text to Voice Convertor
+   This project consists of terminal based Text to Voice Convertor as well as a GUI based application of the same code.
+Imports Used : tkinteer, pyttsx3

+5) Image to Voice Convertor
+   This project consists of terminal based Image to Voice Convertor as well as a GUI based application of the same code.
+Imports Used : tkinteer, pyttsx3, os, pytesseract, PIL